srikantavaibhav/Traffic-Sign-Recognition-using-Morphological-Segmentation-and-Template-Matching/README.md

 - Experimental result yielded a recognition rate of 93.75% with an average recognition time of 0.5725s.

 Note: We have considered direction signs only.

+To run this project on Ubuntu terminal:
+- Download the Dataset and TrafficSignRecognition.py files in the same folder.
+- Install the necessary modules: cv2, numpy, imutils
+- On terminal, run the code as: python3 TrafficSignRecognition.py